 Key Takeaways

-Option trading strategies include long call options, short call options, long put options, short put options, long straddle options, and short straddle options.
+Options trading strategies include long call options, short call options, long put options, short put options, long straddle options, and short straddle options.

 The three main options trading scenarios are In-the-Money, At-the-Money, and Out-of-the-Money.

-The advantages of options trading include leverage, cost-effectiveness, flexibility, Options Strategies, and hedging.
+The advantages of options trading include leverage, cost-effectiveness, flexibility, options strategies, and hedging.

 In the stock market, there are two types of options: call and put.
 The term "call option" refers to an option to buy a stock, and the term "put option" refers to an option to sell a stock.